Indian National Army: Commemorations

 The INA is memorialised in the Swatantrata Sainani Smarak, which is located at the Salimgarh Fort in Delhi, adjacent to the Red Fort.
-Its exhibits include the Indian National Army uniform worn by Colonel Prem Sahgal, riding boots and coat buttons of Colonel Gurbaksh Singh Dhillon and photographs of Subhas Chandra Bose.
+Its exhibits include the Second Indian National Army uniform worn by Colonel Prem Sahgal, riding boots and coat buttons of Colonel Gurbaksh Singh Dhillon and photographs of Subhas Chandra Bose.
 A separate gallery holds material and photographs from excavations carried out by the Archaeological Survey of India inside the fort in 1995.
-The Indian National Army Memorial at Moirang, Manipur, commemorates the place where the flag of Azad Hind was raised by Col. Shaukat Hayat Malik.
+The Second Indian National Army Memorial at Moirang, Manipur, commemorates the place where the flag of Azad Hind was raised by Col. Shaukat Hayat Malik.
 Moirang was the first Indian territory captured by the INA.

 The INA War Memorial at Singapore commemorating the "Unknown Warrior" of the INA was unveiled by Bose in July 1945.
 Situated at the Esplanade Park, it was destroyed on Mountbatten's orders when Allied troops reoccupied the city.
-In 1995, the National Heritage Board of Singapore, with financial donations from the Indian community in Singapore, erected the Former Indian National Army Monument at the site where the old memorial stood.
+In 1995, the National Heritage Board of Singapore, with financial donations from the Indian community in Singapore, erected the Former Second Indian National Army Monument at the site where the old memorial stood.
 The site is now officially one of the historical sites of Singapore.

 The INA's battle cry, Jai Hind, was declared the "national greeting" of India by Nehru and remains a popular nationalist greeting.
 Today it is used by all Indian prime ministers to conclude their Independence Day speeches.
 The cry became independent India's first commemorative post mark on 15 August 1947.
 The first postage stamps issued by Independent India are called the Jai Hind series of stamps, showing the Indian flag with the letters Jai Hind in the top right hand corner.
 These were a part of the series issued on 15 August 1947.
 Commemorative postage stamps were also issued by the Indian government in 1968 and 1993 respectively to commemorate the 25th and the 50th anniversaries of the establishment of Azad Hind at Singapore.
 The Department of Posts also includes the six unused Azad Hind stamps in its commemorative book India's Freedom Struggle through India Postage Stamps.
 The Azad Hind Fauj Marg (Azad Hind Fauj Road) in New Delhi is named after the INA and houses the Netaji Subhas Institute of Technology.